guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 This is the third of a series of [*intro to three.js tutorials*](https://github.com/guillemontecinos/intro-to-threejs).
 In this one we will convert the basic game developed in [02 – Intro to Three.js – Matrices and interaction](../02-matrices-and-interaction/02-matrices-and-interaction.md) into a multiplayer game, by learning how to write a [Node.js](https://nodejs.org/) server using [express](https://expressjs.com/) and implement [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) in three.js.
 The WebSockets implementation is based on Tome Igoe's [examples](https://tigoe.github.io/websocket-examples/).

 ## Writing a basic Node.js server
+The architecture of the system we need to build consists of a server whith whom all the clients –namely users– stablish a WebSocket connection.
+Through this connection the clients send information to the server such as initial position and color, and position updates.
+This data is processed by the server and broadcaste over the network to all the clients.
+For this purpose we will write a Node.js (a JavaScriptback-end environment) server using express

 <p align="center">
   <img src="./assets/client-server-achitecture.jpg" align="middle" width="50%">